-They are allowed to review for 10 years complex tax returns (which is the case when the taxpayer is involved in hybrid structures, CFCs or structures subject to the Cayman tax).
 The investigation period is suspended pending the review of a complaint filed during this period for six months at a maximum.
-Furthermore, the investigations may be conducted for 10 years, provided that the authorities first notify the taxpayer in writing about its presumption of a wilful attempt to defeat or evade tax, based on indicia, related to the period under examination (Article 333 CIR1992).
-The taxpayer must also be notified when the authorities request information from other persons.^[5] However, the consultation of databanks does not qualify as an investigation.^[6] Such a notification is not requested when the investigations are conducted to satisfy a foreign country's request for exchange of information (Article 333 CIR1992).
+Furthermore, the investigations may be conducted for 10 years, provided that the authorities first notify the taxpayer in writing about their presumption of a fraud, based on indicia, related to the period under examination (Article 333 CIR92).
+The taxpayer must also be notified when the authorities request information from other persons. ^[4] However, the consultation of databanks does not qualify as an investigation. ^[5] Such a notification is not requested when the investigations are conducted to satisfy a foreign country's request for exchange of information (Article 333 CIR92).